homieiot/homie-esp8266/docs/others/ota-configuration-updates.md

 # OTA updates

-Homie for ESP8266 supports OTA, if enabled in the configuration, and if a compatible OTA entity is set up.
+Homie for ESP8266 supports OTA (Over the Air), if enabled in the configuration, and if a compatible OTA entity is set up.

 There's a script that does just that: